 - Crispy Roast Pork Banh Mi – Grab ½ kg of crispy roast pork from your local Chinese Roast Restaurant, chop it up and pack in a container along with homemade coleslaw and banh mi (Vietnamese bread rolls).
 Everyone can assemble their own appetizing roll at the picnic.

 - Our Pomegranate, Barley and Freekeh Salad is a delicious and hearty grain salad to share outdoors.
 With pops of pomegranate, pine nuts and crushed peanuts, this salad is full of flavour and interesting texture.

 - Mini bacon and zucchini frittatas – Simple to whip up and baked in muffin tray.
 Individual serves with no cutting involved and delicious cold.

 - Our Prawn and Avocado Salad with Golden Kiwi is great to pack for lunch.
 Refreshing and easy to make.

 - An artisan platter of flavoursome cured meats, cheese, olives and crackers.
 Who doesn’t like to nibble the whole way through the picnic?

-- For something sweet, try our Berry Salad with Sumac Dusted Meringues.
+- For something sweet, try our Summer Berry Salad with Sumac Dusted Meringues.
 Keep apple cider dressing and sumac dusted meringues separate until serving but easy to pack and assemble at picnic.